 Brainerd Public Schools Switching to Remote Learning

-Brainerd Public Schools Superintendent Laine D. Larson announced students in grades five-through-12 will begin distance learning starting November 5th.
+Brainerd Public Schools Superintendent Laine D. Larson announced students in grades 5-12 will begin distance learning starting November 5th.

 The A-learner group and all fifth-grade students will attend school on Monday, November 2nd, while the B-learner group returns back to school on Friday.
 This will allow students to have one more interaction with their teachers and to pick up any necessary resources from the school.